Time Won't Let Me: Composition

 The song was composed by the band's guitarist Tom King and Chet Kelley.
-A simple, catchy, and danceable tune, the song's basic arrangement is augmented by a horn section, applied in an unobtrusive manner so as not to detract from the band's fundamental sound, which on this occasion features a signature riff from a twelve-string electric guitar.
+A simple, catchy, and danceable tune, the basic arrangement is augmented by a horn section, applied in an unobtrusive manner so as not to detract from the band's fundamental sound, which on this occasion features a signature riff from a twelve-string electric guitar.
 The song also features an electric organ with vibrato, heard in the verses, and a complex counterpoint melody in the other vocals in the coda section, where the scream trumpet is heard before the song's fade.

-The song's lyrics are about rejecting a love relationship, the lead singer stating that he cannot wait forever, even though his love interest wants him to wait, because time won't let him be involved in the waiting game.
+The lyrics are about pleading to be taken back by a lover after being away.
+The reason for the separation is not stated, but the object of the singer's desire puts off committing to resuming the relationship as the singer emphasizes that he can wait no longer.
+Thematically, the lyrics are similar to the 1962 Sam Cooke song "Bring it on Home to Me."

 Release

 "Time Won't Let Me" was released as a single on Capitol Records in January 1966 and was backed with "Was it Really Real" on the flipside.
 King produced the record and, along with Tommy Baker, was instrumental in the horn arrangements.
-The song went on to become a huge nationwide hit for the group, reaching #5 on the Billboard Hot 100 during the week of April 16.
+The song went on to become a huge nationwide hit for the group, reaching No.5 on the Billboard Hot 100 during the week of April 16.
 It sold over one million copies, and was awarded a gold disc—a feat the band would never again be able to match.

 In 1966 the Outsiders recorded their debut album for Capitol, Time Won't Let Me, titled after the hit song.
 Produced by Tom King, the album included five original songs written by King and Kelley.
 They proved to be a formidable songwriting team, and the band was also adept at handling covers of R&B songs.
 Drummer Ronnie Harkai departed shortly after the recording of "Time Won't Let Me" to join the Air Force, and Jim Fox returned briefly to fill in, playing on most of the remaining cuts recorded for the album.
 Following the recording of the album, Bennie Benson became the group's drummer, later to be replaced by Ricky Baker.

 The Outsiders promoted their hit single with almost a year of nationwide touring, as "Time Won't Let Me" stayed on the national charts for 15 weeks.
 The band first toured with Paul Revere and the Raiders and then with Chad and Jeremy, and later were part of a six-week tour of one-night stands headed by Gene Pitney, and which included seven or eight other acts, among them Len Barry, B.J.
 Thomas, and Bobby Goldsboro.
 Afterwards, the Outsiders joined a four-week tour with several garage rock and psychedelic rock bands, such as the Seeds and the Shadows of Knight.
 They also made a national television appearance on Hullabaloo.